-The one shown is 4-foot long, but you can search for 2- and 3-foot long shop lights.
-Box stores also carry these type of lights, but be sure to buy one listed at over 4,000K, preferably, 5,500 to 6,500K.
+The one shown is 4-foot long, but you can search for 2- and 3-foot-long shop lights.
+Box stores also carry these types of lights, but be sure to buy one listed at over 4,000K, preferably 5,500 to 6,500K.

-If you're looking to cover a couple of shelves, we recommend this 6-pack of LED lights from Barrina.
+If you want to cover a couple of shelves, we recommend this 6-pack of LED lights from Barrina.

-These lights are light-weight, provide plenty of light, and are very versatile as far as mounting.
-They also have individual on-off switches, so you don't have to have them all on at one time.
+These lights are lightweight, provide plenty of light, and are very versatile for mounting.
+They also have individual on-off switches, so you don’t have to have them all on simultaneously.

 We grow the majority of our microgreens under these lights.